mviktor/arm_fibers/README.md

 Each fiber is created by calling create_fiber function which accepts:
  - pointer to the fiber main function
  - argument that the fiber main function will be called with
- - stack base - you have to make sure this memory is read-write, you can use malloc previously to allocated that memory
+ - stack base - you have to make sure this memory is read-write, you can use malloc to allocate that memory
  - stack size

 To start the fibers, just call start_fibers() function